HWQuantum/HistNet/README.md

 ### Commentary

-The raw data captured by the SPAD is in ./real_data/*data_type*/RAW with *data_type* being either hammer or juggling.
+The raw data captured by the SPAD is in ./real_data/*data_type*/RAW with *data_type* being either hammer or juggling [5].
 The code create_test_real.py computes the input of HistNet from these raw data which appear in a folder called DATA_TEST in  ./real_data/*data_type*/.
 The code  main_hist.py will compute the reconstruction and save them the Matlab file parameters.mat in result_path.

 Example: To reconstruct frame 9 of the hammer data, run :